-First we’ll show you how to calculate variable costs for your candles, which is the cost of each individual component of the candle, plus shipping.
+First, we’ll show you how to calculate variable costs for your candles, which is the cost of each individual component of the candle, plus shipping.
 Before we start, here are three things to keep in mind:

 Different businesses have different types of fixed costs.
 All businesses have labor and insurance.
 For this example, we’ve also added listing fees since we’re selling online.

-- Another pricing approach is to use a calculator (like this one) to set a marginal markup percentage for your candles based off your costs.
+- Another pricing approach is to use a calculator to set a marginal markup percentage for your candles based on your costs.
 Generally, a 25% to 50% margin is a good range for a new candle business.

 Remember to factor your target market into the equation.
 For comparison, here are some price ranges we recommend for a 5.8 oz. candle based on each market type:

-Mass market: $5 to $8
+- Mass market: $7 to $11

-High-end or “prestige”: $15 to $22+
+- High-end or “prestige”: $19 to $28+

 If you plan to discount your candles periodically, be sure to also factor those sales into your pricing strategy.

 We’ve covered a lot of ground.
-It’s OK to stop and take a deep breath.
+It’s okay to stop and take a deep breath.
 When you’re ready to start using this pricing guide for your own candle line, we’ve created a helpful template for calculating your costs.

 Congratulations!
 You’ve just made it through one of the most intimidating parts of building a small business.
 Hopefully, the process makes a lot more sense now.

 Looking to the future, continue to review and adjust your pricing to ensure you’re turning a profit.
 Never shortchange the quality of your candles by underpricing.
-Focus on quality and uniqueness more than low price.
+Focus on quality and uniqueness more than a low price.
 You’ve worked hard to create a distinctive product, and consumers are willing to pay for candles that have an engaging brand story tying into product value.